-Dr. Cahill keeps current on the latest orthopedic research available, and incorporates new technologies and procedures into his practice when research shows that they are beneficial to patients.
-He only recommends a new procedure if he feels it is a viable option for the patient.
+The surgeons at Cahill Orthopedics keep current on the latest orthopedic research available, and they incorporate new technologies and procedures into the practice when research shows that they are beneficial to patients.
+Our doctors only recommend a new procedure if they feel it is a viable option for the patient.

 Regenerative medicine procedures like cartilage restoration, platelet-rich plasma (PRP), and stem cell injections have shown great results for patients who want to avoid more invasive procedures like joint replacement.
 When done alongside other treatments, they may also help with promoting healing.
-Though these are new treatments, Dr. Cahill has seen positive results.
+Though these are new treatments, we have seen positive results.
 However, there are a number of clinics that offer these types of procedures.
-It is important to consult with a qualified expert with access to the latest research like Dr. Cahill to determine whether or not you would benefit from these procedures.
+It is important to consult with a qualified expert with access to the latest research like the doctors at Cahill Orthopedics to determine whether or not you would benefit from these procedures.

 The cartilage in our knees can weaken and wear down over time.
 Unlike other tissues in the body, cartilage does not have the circulation needed to heal on its own.
 Past methods of cartilage restoration have yielded unreliable results for patients.
-Dr. Cahill uses the newest method of cartilage regrowth and regeneration.
+Our doctors use the newest method of cartilage regrowth and regeneration.
 MACI is a cartilage restoration technique that uses the patient’s own cartilage cells to create a “patch” for the damaged and missing cartilage in the knee.

 Dr. Cahill was involved in the original research for this technology and has found that this method produces the best results for patients with damaged knee cartilage.